-The examiners are responsible for assigning a class to the candidates but are not expected to rank candidates within classes.
-The chairman of examiners should discuss with the external examiners which candidates are likely to lie on borderlines so that the external examiners may pay particular attention to the scripts of those candidates.
+The Examiners are responsible for assigning a class to the candidates but are not expected to rank candidates within classes, except by using the Optimum Mark.
+The Chair of Examiners should discuss with the external Examiners which candidates are likely to lie on borderlines so that the external Examiners may pay particular attention to the scripts of those candidates.

-The examiners are asked to classify students according to the descriptions above taking account of the following guidance issued by the Faculty Board.
-If the examiners have difficulty in applying any of the Faculty Board recommendations, then they are asked to draw attention to the specific problem in the examination report.
+The Examiners are asked to classify students according to the descriptions above taking account of the following guidance issued by the Faculty Board.
+If the Examiners have difficulty in applying any of the Faculty Board recommendations, then they are asked to draw attention to the specific problem in the examination report.

-The Faculty Board expects that the examiners will award about 35%-40% Distinctions and about 60% (±2.5%) Distinctions and Merits.
+The Faculty Board expects that the Examiners will award about 35%-40% Distinctions and about 60% (±2.5%) Distinctions and Merits.
 Based on past experience the Faculty Board expects the number of Fails to be small but to fluctuate substantially from year to year.

-In addition, the Faculty Board has issued the following advice to examiners.
+In addition, the Faculty Board has issued the following advice to Examiners.

-In classing students the examiners will not consider whether they have chosen to be examined on 17, 18 or 19 units.
+In classing students the Examiners will not consider whether they have chosen to be examined on 17, 18 or 19 units.
 Since judgements are made on the best papers the choice of 17, 18 or 19 units will not affect their chances of obtaining a distinction or a merit.
-Although it is possible to get a distinction or a merit with fewer units, the examiners may take into account the fact that students taking fewer than 17 units have covered a smaller range of courses.
+Although it is possible to get a distinction or a merit with fewer units, the Examiners may take into account the fact that students taking fewer than 17 units have covered a smaller range of courses.

-In deciding whether to pass students the examiners will not consider the number of units the students have chosen to be examined on provided the number is greater than or equal to 12.
-Although it is possible to pass with fewer units, the examiners may take into account the fact that students taking fewer than 12 units have covered a smaller range of courses.
+In deciding whether to pass students the Examiners will not consider the number of units the students have chosen to be examined on provided the number is greater than or equal to 12 and includes an essay.
+Although it is possible to pass with fewer units, the Examiners may take into account the fact that students taking fewer than 12 units have covered a smaller range of courses.